Bon Iver – 22, A Million

-Music is a very difficult but rewarding form of communication.
-It poses two simple questions: what is and what is heard, creation versus interpretation.
+Music is a very difficult, but rewarding form of communication.
+It poses two simple questions, what is and what is heard, creation versus interpretation.
 Occupying the space between the two has been a galvanizing yet understated troubadour, Justin Vernon, whose project evolved into an array of cinematic masterpieces forming scenes and feelings out of vaguely sculpted lines, tapping into a rich tapestry of imagery grounded in pastoral elements creating a unique brand of post-modern Americana.
-Utilizing objective references like geography and time in conjunction with subjective experience and emotion, Bon Iver builds songs of imprints and impressions with which the listener develops themes based on Vernon’s impeccable storylines.
+Utilizing objective references like geography and time in conjunction with subjective experience and emotion, Bon Iver builds songs of imprints and impressions with which the listener develops themes based off of Vernon’s impeccable storylines.
 On 22, A Million, another dimension of sound adds to the already teeming canvas, advancing his work in a natural manner, fulfilling the cycle of experimentation stripping away the excess to lay himself bare before us once more.

-To understand 22, A Million can be an arduous undertaking, one that requires the listener to look into the development process, art and inception of the album.
+To understand 22, A Million can be an arduous undertaking, one that requires the listener to look into the development process, art, and inception of the album.
 Just as Vernon’s 2007 debut For Emma, Forever Ago was an escape, this too operates as a coping mechanism.
 But rather than dealing with separation from someone or something, Vernon was dealing with alienation from himself.
 While rewarded with abundant success following 2011’s Bon Iver, Bon Iver, this brought on the burden of expectation.
 Exhausted and worn, he announced he was likely done with the project and that it evolved into something beyond him.
-Yet what sparked a revival was what kiboshed it in the first place: Vernon himself.
+Yet what sparked a revival was what kyboshed it in the first place, Vernon himself.